 Summary of the Evidence on Marshall and Barbaree's Integrated Theory

-Marshall and Barbaree's Integrated Theory has been the subject of much research.
-Many of the theory's hypothesessuch as the presence of poor impulse control and a lack of sufficient social skills in sexual offendershave been supported through research (Smallbone & Dadds, 2000).
+Marshall and Barbaree’s Integrated Theory has been the subject of much research.
+Many of the theory’s hypotheses — such as the presence of poor impulse control and a lack of sufficient social skills in sexual offenders — have been supported through research (Smallbone & Dadds, 2000).
 Additionally, Smallbone and Dadds (2000) found that insecure childhood attachment, especially parental attachment, can be linked to coercive sexual behavior.
-Thus, the theory is an important achievement.
-It is both innovative and has many compelling features.
+And Knox (2014) found that juveniles who had committed a sexual offense had lower levels of attachment to fathers or father figures than juvenile who had committed a non-sexual offense.
+Thus, the theory is an important achievement, both innovative and comprising many compelling features.
 One of its key strengths is its ability to unite multiple influences.
 Even so, a number of the theory's features merit closer examination (Ward, 2000).
 One concern is the issue of embedded offense pathways to sexual offending behavior.
 There are distinct and possibly competing offense pathways (e.g., early exposure to problematic relationships, unsuccessful relationships, negative consequences for masturbation, deviant sexual fantasies to boost self-esteem and a sense of power or worth) in the model.
 Once these etiological pathways are identified and distinguished from one another, it becomes difficult to explain why a specific pathway leads to specific sexual rather than other offending behavior.

 Hall and Hirschman's Quadripartite Model